-Feeling overwhelmed by the drastic and widespread amount of change worldwide caused by the COVID-19 crisis?
+Feeling overwhelmed by the drastic and widespread amount of change worldwide?
 You’re not alone.

 Individuals and businesses alike are still getting used to embracing the new, especially when it comes to the digital disruption of the workplace.
 Although it’s worth noting that digital disruption isn’t a new concept.